mamolli/gomore-routes/README.md

 I had a strong urge to extend the task:
 Quality of life proposals:
 * Treating command `S` without params, as show all.
 It should be helpful when debuging in REPL.
-* Adding `Q` command, that will quit and print last state of routes.
-(Its always nice to let the user exit gracefully)
+* Adding `Q` command, that will quit (Its always nice to let the user exit gracefully)

 _Note: Normally, I would discuss this in broader group.
 I understand in typical projects we should talk over adding some additional features, but here I am going to take liberty and just add them._